 Dr. Deane Marchbein joined MSF in 2006 to work as an anesthesiologist in MSF’s surgical program in Ivory Coast.
-She has worked with MSF in Democratic Republic of Congo, Haiti, Libya, Nigeria, South Sudan, and Syria, and as a medical doctor in Libya and Lebanon.
+She has worked as an anesthesiologist with MSF in Democratic Republic of Congo, Haiti, Libya, Nigeria, South Sudan, Afghanistan, and Syria, and as a medical doctor in Libya and Lebanon.
 She was formerly the business manager and chairperson of the anesthesia department as well as the director of the intensive care unit at Lawrence General Hospital in Lawrence, Massachusetts.
-Dr. Marchbein now works for Massachusetts General Hospital and the Cambridge Health Alliance and serves on the board of directors of the Fanconi Anemia Research Fund.
+Dr. Marchbein now works for Massachusetts General Hospital and the Cambridge Health Alliance.

 David A. Shevlin, Esq., Secretary

 David Shevlin is an attorney at Simpson Thacher & Bartlett LLP where he is a Partner and Head of the Firm’s Exempt Organizations Group.
 He advises a variety of international and domestic exempt organizations, including both private foundations and public charities.
 Shevlin also advises a number of endowed universities, foundations, hospitals, and cultural institutions with respect to the investment of their endowments.
 He regularly speaks and writes on topics of relevance to private foundations and public charities.

 Nabil Al-Tikriti has worked with MSF since 1993 as a field administrator, logistician, context analyst, and deputy head of mission in Somalia, Albania, Iran, Turkey, Jordan, and Syria.
 An active member of the MSF USA Association since its creation, he was first elected to the US Board of Directors in 2011.
 He has also served as a consultant and election monitor at a number of field locations in Europe, Asia, and Africa.